WEHI-ResearchComputing/WEHI-ResearchComputing.github.io/students.md

 ### LoxCodeR - Data Science
 This project looks to improve on LoxCodeR, a way of barcoding stem cells to follow how they differentiate to form other types of cells.

+### cryo-EM - Software Engineering
+This project looks to report and analyse Big Data cryo-EM workflows and use machine learning to inform future experimental design.

 ## Other projects